Monitoring, Debugging, and Troubleshooting

 19

-VMA will explicitly disable Device Memory capability if it detects Blue Flame support is missing on the node on which user application was launched using VMA.
+XLIO will explicitly disable Device Memory capability if it detects Blue Flame support is missing on the node on which user application was launched using XLIO.
 The following warning message will appear: